thejessleigh/talks/python_talks/intro_logging/intro_to_logging.md

 ^ Quick intro: Jess Unrein.
 Platform Engineer with Sprout.
 Dev Bootcamp graduate and jazz pianist.

+---

+## Who is this talk for?

+^ This is a novice level talk for people who have never encountered logging or know that it's important but they're not sure where to start.

+---

+## Why logging?

+^ TDD is a hot button issue that many people talk passionately about.
+While testing is incredibly important for development, logging gets short shrift here.
+Logging is what make sure things in production work the way they should after you've released your application into the wild.

 ^ The Zen of Python teaches us that errors should never pass silently.

 ^ Does not make a distinction between errors and failures, which seems pretty important to me.

 ---